Constitution of Jammu and Kashmir

 The Constitution of India granted special status to Jammu and Kashmir among Indian states, and it was the only state in India to have a separate constitution.
 Article 370 of the Constitution of India stated that Parliament of India and the Union government jurisdiction extends over limited matters with respect to State of Jammu and Kashmir, and in all other matters not specifically vested in Federal government, actions have to be supported by state legislature.
 Also, unlike other states, residual powers were vested with the state government.
 Because of these constitutional provisions, the State of Jammu and Kashmir enjoyed a special but temporary autonomous status as mentioned in Part XXI of the Constitution of India.
 Among notable and visible differences with other states, till 1965, the head of state in Jammu and Kashmir was called Sadr-i-Riyasat (Head of State) whereas in other state, the title was Governor, and the head of government was called Prime Minister in place of Chief Minister in other states.

-On 5 August 2019, the President of India issued a presidential order, namely, The Constitution (Application to Jammu and Kashmir) Order, 2019 (C.O.
+On 5 August 2019, the President of India issued a presidential order called The Constitution (Application to Jammu and Kashmir) Order, 2019 (C.O.
 272) under Article 370 making all the provisions of Constitution of India applicable to the State of Jammu and Kashmir and this has rendered the Constitution of Jammu and Kashmir infructuous from that date.
 Now the Constitution of India is applicable to Jammu and Kashmir, like all other states and union territories of India.

 Historical aspect

 India gained its independence from the United Kingdom on midnight of 15 August 1947, and simultaneously Pakistan was created as a new country as a result of the partition of India.
 Jammu and Kashmir, then a princely state under suzerainty of British Monarch, and ruled by Maharaja Hari Singh who tried to avoid declaring his state's accession to either of the two dominions at the time of independence (although that was not an option under the Indian Independence Act, 1947).
 Maharaja Hari Singh signed a standstill agreement with Pakistan.
-However, on 6 October 1947, Pakistani Muslim tribes, supported by the government of Pakistan, attacked Jammu and Kashmir on the behest of Pakistan to achieve forcible accession to Pakistan.
+However, on 6 October 1947, Pashto tribes, supported by the government of Pakistan, attacked Jammu and Kashmir on the behest of Pakistan to achieve forcible accession to Pakistan.
 Maharaja Hari Singh requested assistance from India, and when India requested an Instrument of Accession to India, the Maharaja signed it so that India could help in defence.